prismicio/prismic-gatsby/docs/previews-guide.md

 associated to that document will be loaded.
 So the preview won't work for other cases such as:

-- static queries used in other components
+- static queries used in other components than a page component
 - compound page queries where you load data from more than one prismic document

 Also see other technical limitations described in the